Shortest Paths in Graphs of Convex Sets: Mixed-integer convex formulation

-As an intermediate step towards our MICP, we formulate the SPP in GCS as an optimization whose only nonconvexity comes from products between the vertex locations and the flow variables parameterizing a path.
-Note that this is consistent with the fact that the SPP in GCS simplifies to a convex program if we fix either the vertex locations or the path in the graph (see Section~\ref{sec:complexity}).
+As an intermediate step towards our MICP, we formulate the SPP in GCS as a \emph{biconvex} optimization problem.
+Specifically, a nonlinear program whose nonconvexity comes only from products between the vertex locations and the flow variables parameterizing a path.
+Note that this is consistent with the observation from Section~\ref{sec:complexity} that the SPP in GCS simplifies to a convex program if we fix either the vertex locations or the path through the graph.

-A natural attempt to extend the LP~\eqref{eq:network_flow} to the statement of the SPP in GCS is to proceed as done for other graph problems with neighborhoods~\cite{gentilini2013travelling,blanco2017minimum,burdick2021multi}: include the vertex locations $\bx_v$ among the decision variables of~\eqref{eq:network_flow}, enforce the constraint $\bx_v \in \cX_v$ for all $v \in \cV$, and substitute the addends in the cost~\eqref{eq:network_flow_objective} with $\ell_e(\bx_u, \bx_v) y_e$.
-However, one immediate issue with this approach is that the product $\ell_e(\bx_u, \bx_v) y_e$ is undefined if $\ell_e(\bx_u, \bx_v) = \infty$ and $y_e = 0$, while we desire the cost contribution of the edge $e$ to always be zero if $y_e = 0$.
-The first convenience in the use of perspective functions is a rigorous way to ``turn on and off'' the edge costs using the flow variables.
+A natural attempt to extend the LP~\eqref{eq:network_flow} to the SPP in GCS is to proceed as done for other graph problems with neighborhoods~\cite{gentilini2013travelling,blanco2017minimum,burdick2021multi}: include the vertex locations $\bx_v$ among our decision variables, enforce the constraint $\bx_v \in \cX_v$ for all $v \in \cV$, and substitute the addends in the cost~\eqref{eq:network_flow_objective} with $\ell_e(\bx_u, \bx_v) y_e$.
+However, one immediate issue with this approach is that the latter product is undefined if $\ell_e(\bx_u, \bx_v) = \infty$ and $y_e = 0$, while we would like the cost contribution of the edge $e$ to always be zero if $y_e = 0$.
+Perspective functions give us a convenient and rigorous way to ``turn on and off'' the length of an edge using the corresponding flow variable.